 Nana’s green tea is often located in shopping centres that are not always that pleasant.
-If you want to avoid that, go to their Jiyugaoka store.
+If you want to avoid that, go to their Jiyugaoka store (no longer open as of 2018).
 However, as we are dealing with mainly the eastern side of Tokyo on this website, the store in Ueno is actually rather nice and spacious, without a long waiting time during the weekend.

 Matcha latte with matcha ice cream in nana’s green tea.

 6-15-1 Ueno, Taito-ku, Tokyo (see number 3 on the map at the bottom of this article)